AmeliaChady/TheBigGirlGameBrowser/README.md

 # Sprints
-Sprint 1 - Developers, Admins, And A Database
+Sprint 1 - Developers, Admins, And A Database (DAAAD)